marjerie/marjerie.github.io/_pages/about.md

 ---

-* I will be joining Univerisity of California, Davis for my graduate study in Electrical and Computer Engineering from Spring 2021.
-My current interests include research in Parallel Computing. [[Curriculum Vitae](http://marjerie.github.io/files/Marjerie_cv.pdf)]
+* I will be joining Univerisity of California, Davis for my Master's in Electrical and Computer Engineering from Spring 2021.

+* My research interests: Parallel Programming and Computer Architecture. [[Curriculum Vitae](http://marjerie.github.io/cv/)]

 * I received my Bachelor's degree in Electronics and Communications Engineering from SSN College of Engineering, Anna University, Chennai, India.